howlingmad/kerbside/README.md

 Usage
 -----
+By default you will see the traders for the current day.
 	$ noms

+By adding an argument of 'true' you will see the stalls on each day for the rest of the current week.
+	$ noms true

 I trigger the command using [GeekTool](http://projects.tynsoe.org/en/geektool/) so that I have the info displaying on my desktop.
 It's nice like that.